 stderr.
 These files are

-automatically collected and can be viewed in the Logs Viewer.
-Only the most
+automatically collected and can be viewed in the Logs Explorer.
+Only the

 stderr are retained, in order